cosmo0920/fluent-bit-go-s3/README.md

 Example:

-add this section to fluent-bit.conf
+Add this section to fluent-bit.conf:

 ```properties
 [Output]